hali/getdata-007-course-project/README.md

 4. Labels for columns are taken from the features.txt file, and added to the dataset.
 5. Subject information is added to the main dataset as a new column.
 6. Activity information is added to the main dataset as a new column.
-7. As required by the assignment, average is calculated for each Subject for each activity.
-Given 6 activity types and 30 subjects, this gives 180 rows in the resulting dataset.
+7. As required by the assignment, average is calculated for each variable, for each subject for each activity.
+Given 6 activity types and 30 subjects, this gives us 180 rows in the resulting dataset.
 8. Variables/Column names in the resulting dataset are changed for easier processing: brackets are removed, and everything is converted to lower case.
 Dashes are not removed, because such a removal would've made it hard to read for humans.
 9. Resulting dataset is saved in the initial working directory as "resulting-set.txt".